SegersIan/knowledge-base/wisdom.md

 > A talent for following the ways of yesterday, is not sufficient to improve the world of today King Wuling 307 BC

+> “a lie can travel halfway around the world while the truth is still putting on its shoes”

 ## Leadership / Influence
 > Usually, you might have good ideas, but listen to everyone first, then “hey, at least 3 of you said we should do x, what do you think?”.